AleMorales9011/ForgeWare/src/Learning Theory.md

 ![banner](images/2.jpg)

-# Learning Theory
+# Lean Learning

 The `software engineering` landscape is constantly evolving.

 Understanding learning theory empowers one to `learn faster` and fosters continuous growth and adaptation.

-# 1. Simulation Based Training
+# 1. Simulation-Based Training

 `Simulation-based training`, as the name suggests, is a training method that creates `realistic imitations` of real-world scenarios.